Research Overview

 Dissertation Research

 My dissertation research explored the acquisition of higher-order phonology in L2 (e.g., phonotactics, allophones).
-Although it is clear that native speakers of any language typically acquire these patterns unconsciously, it is still unclear how or to what extent adult learners of foreign languages do so.
+Although it is clear that first language (L1) speakers of any language typically acquire these patterns unconsciously, it is still unclear how or to what extent adult learners of foreign languages do so.
 These questions are relevant to linguistic theories of acquisition and may also inform what foreign language educators can or should (not) expect from their students when designing fair assessments of listening comprehension and pronunciation at various stages of development.

 In other cases, different versions of certain speech sounds may appear in different places within a language.
 This is much like how Clark Kent and Superman are the same man, but Superman never shows up at the Daily Planet and Clark Kent never flies over Metropolis.
-Similarly in American English, different versions of the t sound appear in tub as opposed to butter and the p sound occurs differently in American English pin vs. spin (and sometimes vs. snip as well.)
+Similarly in American English, different versions of the t sound appear in tub as opposed to butter and the p sound is a pronounced differently in American English pin vs. spin (and sometimes vs. snip as well.)

 My dissertation research explored the acquisition of higher-order phonology in L2 (e.g., phonotactics, allophones).
-Although it is clear that native speakers of any language typically acquire these patterns unconsciously, it is still unclear how or to what extent adult learners of foreign languages do so.
+Although it is clear that first language (L1) speakers of any language typically acquire these patterns unconsciously, it is still unclear how or to what extent adult learners of foreign languages do so.
 These questions are relevant to linguistic theories of acquisition and may also inform what foreign language educators can or should (not) expect from their students when designing fair assessments of listening comprehension and pronunciation at various stages of development.

 In other cases, different versions of certain speech sounds may appear in different places within a language.
 This is much like how Clark Kent and Superman are the same man, but Superman never shows up at the Daily Planet and Clark Kent never flies over Metropolis.
-Similarly in American English, different versions of the t sound appear in tub as opposed to butter and the p sound occurs differently in American English pin vs. spin (and sometimes vs. snip as well.)
+Similarly in American English, different versions of the t sound appear in tub as opposed to butter and the p sound is a pronounced differently in American English pin vs. spin (and sometimes vs. snip as well.)

 Research Articles